Osteoblasts, Osteoclasts, Calcium, and Bone Remodeling

-Osteoblasts work as a group to form new bone.
-They move over the bone matrix and make and deposit a protein mixture called osteoid, which contains collagen as its major protein.
+The osteoblasts move over the matrix of a bone and deposit a protein mixture called osteoid.
+The osteoid contains a protein called collagen as its major component.
 Then the osteoblasts deposit minerals—including calcium—into the osteoid to make bone.
-The new bone material fills in the cavity formed by osteoclasts.
+The new material fills in the cavity formed by osteoclasts.

 Some osteoblasts become trapped in the bone matrix and are transformed into osteocytes inside lacunae.
 Osteocytes are thought to be sensory cells that are involved in signaling processes inside the bone.
 They connect to other osteocytes through their projections, which extend through the canaliculi.
-Other osteoblasts become flattened and turn into lining cells that cover the surface of the matrix.
+They are the most abundant cells in bone and also appear to have the longest lifespan.

 Unlike osteoblasts, osteoclasts contain more than one nucleus.
-They are large cells produced by the fusion of several smaller cells.
+They are large cells produced by the fusion of several smaller ones.
 Osteoclasts travel over the surface of the bone matrix and secrete acids and enzymes to disintegrate it, forming a little pit on the surface of the bone.

 Hormonal Control of Calcium Deposition and Release

 Estrogen in females and testosterone in males help to maintain bone strength.
 Other hormones that have an influence on bone mass are growth hormone, which is made by the pituitary gland, and cortisol, which is made by the adrenal gland.
-Growth hormone increases bone mass, while excess cortisol decreases it.
+Growth hormone increases bone mass while excess cortisol decreases it.

 Bone Production and Resorption

-In general, when someone performs regular weight-bearing exercise, the amount of bone production exceeds the amount of bone resorption and bones increase in size.
-On the other hand, if someone is bedridden, the amount of bone production falls and the net effect is bone loss.
+In general, when someone performs regular weight-bearing exercise, the amount of bone production exceeds the amount of resorption and bones increase in size.
+On the other hand, if someone is bedridden, production falls and the net effect is bone loss.

-Researchers have found that the amount of bone resorption becomes larger than the amount of bone production in our mid thirties, although the difference doesn't become significant until our forties or fifties.
-A nutritious diet, moderate exercise and a healthy lifestyle can slow bone resorption and stimulate the production of new bone as we age.
+Our stage of life also influences the behavior of our bones.
+Bone production predominates during growth while resorption tends to predominate as we age.
+Researchers have found that the amount of resorption becomes larger than the amount of production in our mid thirties, although the difference doesn't become significant until our forties or fifties.
+A nutritious diet, moderate exercise of the correct type, and a healthy lifestyle can slow resorption and stimulate the production of new bone as we age.

 Osteoporosis can occur in both males and females, but it's most common in post-menopausal women.
 After menopause the amount of estrogen in a women's body decreases significantly, increasing the risk of weakened bones.

-In order to strengthen bones and prevent osteoporosis, good nutrition, exercise (which is moderate but not extreme) and a healthy lifestyle are very important.
+In order to strengthen bones and reduce the chance of osteoporosis development, good nutrition and sufficient (but not extreme) exercise are important.
 An adequate intake of both calcium and vitamin D is necessary.
 Vitamin D is needed for calcium absorption through the lining of the small intestine.
 Other nutrients are also needed for bone health, so a varied diet with lots of nutritious foods should be followed.
 Smoking should be avoided, since plenty of research shows that it weakens bones.
-Excessive alcohol intake also weakens bones.
+Excessive alcohol intake does the same thing.